Introduction

 .. ..
 Backup/Restore

-Using the previous version (v3) of miniMrp a works order could only be created inside a customer order.
-Allocation of materials, bills of materials etc could only be accessed by first opening the relevant customer order.
+If you've used miniMrp 2 or 3 you will have noticed that in those versions a works order could only be created inside a customer order.
+A Work Order bill of materials, for example, could only be accessed by first opening the relevant customer order.

-During the processing of a Works Order all versions of miniMrp provide a stage called 'Allocation'.
-This is where materials remain in your inventory but are 'reserved' for a specific works order and this would, in turn, drive a stock shortage report prompting you to purchase materials so that you can complete your works orders.
+To begin the manufacturing process miniMrp provides a stage called 'Allocation'.
+This is where materials remain in your inventory but are 'reserved' for a specific work order and this would, in turn, drive an inventory shortage report prompting you to purchase materials so that you can complete your work orders.